kroshu/kuka_robot_descriptions/README.md

  - flange frame: attachment point for EEF models
  - tool0 frame: all-zeros tool frame

- - xacro structure
+TODO
  - conventions (naming, frame)

- ros-in frames
- srdf: arm is called manipulator
+ - srdf: arm is called manipulator

  To visualise the robot models, the launch files in the launch directory of the support packages can be used.
 These also start a joint state publisher with default values for all joints, therefore it is not possible to move the robot, only to visualise the frames and joints of the model in default position.